Maggie Smith (poet)

+Maggie Smith (born 1977) is an American poet, freelance writer, and editor who lives in Bexley, Ohio.
+She worked as an associate editor for a publisher before switching to freelance work.
+Her 2016 poem "Good Bones" went viral and her 2023 memoir was a New York Times best-seller.
+Smith received several honors and awards, including a National Endowment for the Arts fellowship and two Ohio Arts Council Individual Excellence awards.

-Early life
+Early life and education

 Smith was born in Columbus, Ohio, in 1977.
 She received her Bachelor of Arts from Ohio Wesleyan University in 1999, and then went on to receive her Master of Fine Arts from Ohio State University in 2003.

 Career

 From 2003 to 2004, Smith served as the Emerging Writer Lecturer for Gettysburg College.
 She went on to take a position as an assistant editor with a children's trade book publisher.
 She worked there for two years, and became an associate editor.
 Eventually, she decided to make the switch to freelance work.